-Asymptotic Complexity.
-With n sections, HUA's asymptotic cost is $O(n^2)$ (for brevity, we skip the analysis).
-Though this cost is higher than that of many traditional real-time scheduling algorithms, it is justified for applications with longer execution time magnitudes such as those that we focus on here.
+Computational Complexity.
+With n sections, HUA's asymptotic cost is $O(n^2 \log n)$ (for brevity, we skip the analysis).
+Though this cost is higher than that of many traditional real-time scheduling algorithms, it is justified for dynamic applications with longer execution time magnitudes such as the NCW application in Section II.
 (Of course, this high cost cannot be justified for every application.)

-C. Algorithm Properties
+G. Algorithm Properties